xaynetwork/cargo_tai/README.md

 ## Limitations/Backwards Compatibility

-- Tests and benchmarks can only be run on one device
+- Tests and benchmarks can only be run on one device.
   - (cargo-tai will use the first device that is returned by `adb devices -l`, `xcrun simctl list -j devices available booted` or `ios-deploy -c --json`)
-- There are currently no plans to add support for older versions of Xcode and other tools
+- There are currently no plans to add support for older versions of Xcode and other tools.
-- Resource data is included in all test/benchmark binary bundles even if they are not needed
+- Resource data is included in all test/benchmark binary bundles even if they are not needed.